 LLCHD reports one more death from COVID-19

 LINCOLN, Neb.
-(KOLN) -The Lincoln-Lancaster County reported one additional death on Tuesday.
-According to officials, a woman in his 60′s, who was hospitalized and unvaccinated, has died.
-This raises the number of COVID-19 related deaths in Lancaster County to 290.
+(KOLN) -The Lincoln-Lancaster Health Department reported another death from COVID-19 on Monday.
+According to LLCHD, a woman in her 80s who was vaccinated and not hospitalized has died.
+This brings the total number of deaths from COVID-19 to 296.

-The LLCHD also announced that 53 lab-confirmed cases of COVID-19 have been reported in Lancaster County, bringing the community total to 39,090.
+LLCHD also reported 35 lab-confirmed cases, bringing the total number of cases to 39,620.

 Risk Dial: low-orange, high risk of COVID-19 spread and impact in the community